This spot has been added by

 Water entrance for snorkeling 1000 Steps

-1000 Steps shore is mostly rocky, but you will find several sandy splits between the beach and the reef to enter the water.
+1000 Steps shore is mostly rocky, but you will find several sandy splits between the beach and the reef where you can enter the water.
 Two of these splits are located on the left side of the beach, in front of the best snorkeling area (see map above).

 1000 Steps snorkeling tips and recommendations

-The area to explore covers the approximately 80 meters-wide area between the beach and the reef drop-off.
-Starting from the beach, you will first cross a dozen meters of mostly sandy seabed (↕2-5ft/0,5-1.50m), where queen and stoplight parrotfish feed on the few rocks.
+The area to explore covers the approximately a 90 yards-wide area between the beach and the reef drop-off.
+Starting from the beach, you will first cross a dozen yards of mostly sandy seabed (↕2-5ft/0,5-1.50m), where queen and stoplight parrotfish feed on the few rocks.

 1000 Steps boasts healthy coral, loaded with reef fish.